Update (May 18): In more recent iPhone security news, researchers have found it's possible to hack an iPhone even if it's powered off.

 How to update everything Apple-related

 Running Software Update (found buried in System Preferences in the latest version of macOS) will install all the Mac updates you need.
 On an iPhone or iPad, go to Settings > General > Software Update.

 To update Apple Watch, make sure your iPhone is connected to Wi-Fi, then go to Apple Watch > My Watch > General > Software Update on your iPhone.
 To update Apple TV, go to Settings > System > Software Updates > Update Software.

 Apple says that iTunes for Windows will automatically update itself if you downloaded the application from the Microsoft Store, or if you have automatic updates enabled within the app.
 Otherwise, open the iTunes app and go to Help > Check for Updates.

 The dirty details about these security flaws

 Several of the flaws allow malicious websites, images or PDFs to lead to remote code execution, cross-site scripting (both forms of remote hacking) or leaking of sensitive information, which you definitely want fixed ASAP.
 Others let apps already installed on an iPhone or iPad do more than they should, or let a person on a local network do so.

 One flaw that seems to be unique to Monterey lets a malicious application gain root privileges, a level of system control that not even macOS users are permitted to have.
 That's about as serious a flaw as you can get.

-Other update bundles are available for Apple TV (opens in new tab), Apple Watch (opens in new tab), iTunes for Windows (opens in new tab), GarageBand (opens in new tab), Logic Pro X (opens in new tab) and XCode (opens in new tab).
+Other update bundles are available for Apple TV, Apple Watch, iTunes for Windows, GarageBand, Logic Pro X and XCode.
 The iTunes one fixes four flaws related to handling of "maliciously crafted" images or web content, all of which are shared with iOS/iPadOS, watchOS, tvOS and macOS Monterey.